IQSS/dataverse/doc/sphinx-guides/source/container/running/demo.rst

 - Mac, Linux, or Windows (experimental)
 - Docker

 Windows support is experimental but we are very interested in supporting Windows better.
-Please report bugs and see :ref:`helping-containers`.
+Please report bugs (see :ref:`helping-containers`).

 Steps
 -----